rnsdomains/RNS-SDK-android/README.md

 # RNS-Android-SDK

-Implementation for resolvers for the RSK Name Service, available for Android.
+Implementation for resolvers for the RIF Name Service, available for Android.

 ## Testing